 AND they have access to much cheaper Business Class airfares!

 Not everyone taking a trip needs a travel agent.
-The benefits of using a professional travel increase as your travel becomes more luxurious, expensive, specialized and last minute.
+The benefits of using a professional travel increase as your travel become more luxurious, expensive, specialized and last minute.
 If you are looking for a cheap flight to Florida or a quick trip to Vegas, you probably won’t have need of a travel agent.

 But, if you are taking a last minute business class flight to Paris, want to stay in a nice suite at the Fairmont Paris and need to take a client to a Michelin star restaurant- some professional help might be required.
 That is if you want to stay within your company’s travel budget and policies.